Seaside Park

 For the more adventurous, Fayerweather Island sits at the park's western end.
 This natural wildlife preserve is connected to the mainland by a stone breakwater and houses the historic Black Rock Harbor Light that guided ships from 1823 to 1932.
 Getting there requires a careful walk across the jetty, but many find the journey worth it.

-As you wander through the park, you'll encounter various monuments and statues that tell stories of the past - tributes to soldiers and sailors, Elias Howe (who invented the sewing machine), and of course, P.T.
-Barnum himself.
-The Perry Memorial Arch, added in 1918, stands as a grand entrance and has become something of an iconic symbol for the park.
+As you wander through the park, you'll encounter various monuments and statues that tell stories of the past.
+The Soldiers' Monument, begun in 1866 and dedicated a decade later, is one of the oldest landmarks on the grounds.
+There's also a tribute to Elias Howe (who invented the sewing machine), and a bronze statue of P.T.
+Barnum himself, cast in 1893 by Thomas Ball, one of the more prominent American sculptors of the era.
+The William Hunt Perry Memorial Arch, added in 1918 and designed by Henry Bacon - the architect behind the Lincoln Memorial in Washington, D.C. - stands as a grand entrance and has become something of an iconic symbol for the park.

 A Community Treasure